 Base: The role will be based at our office at 41 Morehampton Road, Donnybrook, Dublin 4, with flexibility offered for remote working.
 Attendance at the office will be required for 2 days each week.

-Application Deadline: 5pm on Friday, 29 September with interviews of shortlisted candidates anticipated on the week of 16 October.
+Application Deadline: Sunday 22 October, with interviews of shortlisted candidates anticipated on the week of 6 November.

-Please send CV and cover letter in one PDF document to Ms. Laura Harmon, Executive Director: email@example.com with ‘Communications and Alumni Officer Application’ in the subject line.
+Please send Cover Letter and CV in one PDF document to Ms. Laura Harmon, Executive Director: email@example.com with ‘Communications and Alumni Officer Application’ in the subject line.

 You must have the right to work full-time in Ireland.
-Applications will not be accepted from recruitment websites.
+Applications made from recruitment websites will not be accepted.